openBackhaul/MycomButler/README.md

 The MycomButler collects performance data and puts them into a format that is accepted by Mycom.

 ### Relevance
-The MycomButler supports embedding the MW SDN into the existing software landscape.
+The MycomButler supports embedding the MW SDN domain into the existing software landscape.

 ### Resources
 - [Specification](./spec/)